This section features well-known people with Great Shelford connections. It includes;

 Former Dr Feelgood guitarist Wilko Johnson played a benefit gig for the Cambridge hospital at the Cambridge Junction in March 2015.

-Rose Macaulay (1881-1958), who spent much of her life in Great Shelford, was extremely well-known in her lifetime as a novelist.
+Rose Macaulay (1881-1958), who spent some of her life in Great Shelford, was extremely well-known in her lifetime as a novelist.

-She wrote her first novel, Abbots Verney, in 1906, while living at Southernwood (pictured, left) on Woollard's Lane in Great Shelford.
-Rose became an ardent Anglo-Catholic and, through her great childhood friendship with Rupert Brooke, was introduced to London literary society.
+Rose became an ardent Anglo-Catholic and, through her great childhood friendship with Rupert Brooke, who was a student of her father, was introduced to London literary s

 Her name lives on through Macaulay Avenue.